dmmorganphd/MakeRegularn-gon/README.md

 Generates a regular polygon of n-sides, in which n is user-chosen.

-The pdf of the same name is the default output.
+The pdf of the same name is the default output upon Evaluate Notebook followed by Save as PDF.

-The txt of the same name is the product of:
+Similarly with the rtf file.

-	pdftotext -layout Make\ Regular\ n-gon.pdf from which the source code should be extractable.
+I'm in the process of figuring out how to get around github making a mess of .nb files on downloading.
+I believe the fix is to transfer nb files as binary, but I have not worked on this yet.

-I'm in the process of figuring out how to get around github making a mess of .nb files on downloading. #totalgitnewbie.
-Hmm.
-Is that what pull requests are for?
+Sounds like a pull request.